 It would be best if you resized the columns manually by yourself.
-You need to resize the columns as your need and check them again in the Print Preview.
+You need to resize the columns as you need and check them again in the Print Preview.
 It is a constant checking process.

 - To resize the column width, you can drag the column heading boundary to your need.

-- Or you can select a column and then from the Format Cells option, then from the dropdown menu, click on the Column Width.
+- Or you can select a column and then from the Format Cells option, from the dropdown menu, click on the Column Width.

 - You can type the appropriate size and click OK.

 Switch Cell Styles to Normal

 Sometimes the fonts that look fancy and good-looking can be totally opposite when they are Printed out.
 So, try to use normal fonts or try different fonts.